avbop/sacramental-records/progress.md

 - [x] `orthodox` baptism should ignore a later change to `protestant` when considering ascription (per forum opinion)
 - [ ] hide irrelevant confirmation faculty choices (baptism, reception into full communion)
 - [ ] if person only needs confirmation and the minister is a deacon, hide the summary and registers
+- [ ] if creating a new baptismal/reception record, also ask about marriage

 # Styling
 - [ ] add 'unknown' option to the yes/no choices, and treat 'unknown' as 'display the relevant item'